-In a recent interview, the billionaire revealed that kids should not be allowed to own a smartphone until they are at least 14 years old.
+In a recent interview, Mr Gates was asked about the best age for smart phone ownership by children.
+He revealed that kids should not be allowed to own a smartphone until they are at least 14 years old.

 Parenting and tech experts have praised Mr Gates, in the light of research that consistently highlights the downside of exposing kids to technology and the internet at a young age.

 Best age for smart phone: Bill and Melinda’s tech rules for their kids

 - They banned their three kids from owning mobile phones until they were 14.

 - Screen time is limited, giving them more time together as a family.

 - No phones are allowed at the tables during meals.